 Superintendent Marguerite Vanden Wyngaard says she doesn't believe the teacher who handed out the assignment had malicious intent.
 She says the intent of the assignment was to have students make an argument based on limited information but should have been worded differently.

-expect teachers to have good judgment, and in this case it was misconceived,"
+"We expect teachers to have good judgment, and in this case it was misconceived," said Vanden-Wyngaard.

 A third of the students refused to complete the assignment.

 The school district has not named the teacher.

 All content © Copyright 2000 - 2014 Young Broadcasting of Albany, Inc. A Media General Company.